 Objective 8.01B: Establish school concurrency service areas to be used to determine the availability of public school capacity to serve new residential development.
+[F.S.
+163.3180(1)]

-Strategy 8.01B(1): Concurrency service areas (CSA) shall be established to determine whether there is adequate school capacity available based on the adopted level of service standards, and so that a proper analysis can be conducted to examine the availability of capacity in adjacent CSAs if capacity is not available in the primary CSA.
+Strategy 8.01B(1): Concurrency service areas (CSA) shall be established to determine whether there is adequate school capacity available based on the adopted level of service standards, and so that a proper analysis can be conducted to examine the availability of capacity in adjacent other CSAs as determined by the School District if capacity is not available in the primary CSA.